HW 4.3: The World Outside and Inside Schools

 Students have made inferences concerning judicial law through case studies.
 They have also analyzed digests of applicable federal laws and court decisions and have considered the differences between ideals and goals.
 They are now ready to apply their knowledge to placement decision-making processes for two young immigrant girls.

-- Read “The World Outside and Inside Schools: Language and Immigrant Children.”
-This article can be found in Appendix C.
+- Read Guadaloup Valdez's article “The World Outside and Inside Schools: Language and Immigrant Children.”
+Other work by Valdez can be found on her home page: https://edtechbooks.org/-rsIa

 - Be prepared to discuss your work in Session 5.